 { There are many ways to understand cities beyond correlational studies.
-For example, cellular automata and agent-based models combined with machine learning techniques have become powerful tools to simulate complex processes happening within urban dynamics \cite{CitiesComplexity, duque2019spatiotemporal}.
-How will a city expand due to population growth enables foreseeing the provision of services such as electricity and water infrastructure \cite{duque2019urban}.
+For example, cellular automata and agent-based models, combined with machine learning techniques, have become powerful tools for simulating complex processes within urban dynamics \cite{CitiesComplexity, duque2019spatiotemporal}.
+How will a city expand due to population growth, enabling the provision of services such as electricity and water infrastructure \cite{duque2019urban}.
 These type of models usually consider the complex interactions between agents (say, urbanites), their neighbourhood and its infrastructure.
-Although agent-based models have relevant challenges related to calibration and validation, they enable considering the main mechanisms and driving forces within the urban dynamics \cite{heppenstall2020future}. }
+Although agent-based models face challenges related to calibration and validation, they enable consideration of the main mechanisms and driving forces within urban dynamics \cite{heppenstall2020future}. }